achydenius/voltage/README.md

 The rendering loop consists of three phases:

-1. Clear `Engine`'s internal buffers with `clear` method call
+1. Clear `Renderer`'s internal buffers with `clear` method call
 2. Add geometry to be rendered with the overloaded `add` method
 3. Render all the added geometry with `render` method call

-The preferred rendering resolution is defined when instantiating the engine.
+The preferred rendering resolution is defined when instantiating the renderer.
 Usually values from 10 to 12 (Teensy's maximum resolution) seem to work nicely.
 Higher resolution produces a smoother result but requires more CPU power, thus reducing the amount of primitives that can be rendered without flickering.

 ## Setting up external DAC for brightness control